Mazen-Guezzi/rent-car-showcase/README.md

 This repository contains the code corresponding to this project

 If you prefer visual learning, this is the perfect resource for you.
-Follow our tutorial to learn how to build projects like these step-by-step in a beginner-friendly manner!

 ## <a name="introduction">🤖 Introduction</a>

 Developed with Next.js and leveraging its server-side rendering capabilities, the Car Showcase website presents various car types, showcasing comprehensive information in a well-designed format with advanced filtering and pagination support for an enhanced user experience.

-If you're getting started and need assistance or face any bugs, join our active Discord community with over 27k+ members.
-It's a place where people help each other out.

 ## <a name="tech-stack">⚙️ Tech Stack</a>